chingchenms/llvm/docs/Coroutines.rst

 is called `coroutine frame`_.
 It is created when a coroutine is invoked.
 It is destroyed when a coroutine runs to completion or destroyed.

-An LLVM coroutine is represented as an LLVM function with calls to set of coroutine specific intrinsics marking up suspend points and coroutine frame allocation and deallocation code.
+An LLVM coroutine is represented as an LLVM function that has calls to `coroutine intrinsics`_ defining the structure of the coroutine.

+.. marking up suspend points and coroutine frame allocation and deallocation code.
 Marking up allocation and deallocation code allows an optimization to remove allocation/deallocation when coroutine frame can be stored on a frame of the caller.

-After mandatory coroutine processing passes a coroutine is split into several functions that represent three different way of how control can enter the
+After mandatory coroutine processing passes a coroutine is split into several functions that represent three different ways of how control can enter the
-coroutine: initial invocation that creates the coroutine frame and executes the coroutine code until it encounters first suspend point or reaches the end of the coroutine, coroutine resume function that contains the code to be executed once coroutine is resumed at a particular suspend point, and a coroutine destroy function that is invoked when coroutine is destroyed.
+coroutine: an initial invocation that creates the coroutine frame and executes the coroutine code until it encounters a suspend point or reaches the end of the coroutine, coroutine resume function that contains the code to be executed once coroutine is resumed at a particular suspend point, and a coroutine destroy function that is invoked when the coroutine is destroyed.

 Coroutines by Example
 =====================